djhmateer/djhmateer.github.io/_posts/2021-09-28-how to find a problem worth solving.md

 - Customers can't buy product if site down
 - Brand damage

 This call cemented my thoughts that I don't want to head in this direction.
 Even though I can, and have the technical skills to do it.

 - Stressful working with teams showing them a different way
 - Deal with egos
 - Generally a consultant parachuting in quickly and wont be well liked
 - Fills me with dread
+- Much nicer to be building rather than fixing others 'mistakes' who are still there

 This is fine for some people